dobtco/wintersmith-knowledge-base/contents/articles/screendoor/collaboration/permissions.md

 - **Administrator**: Administrators have all permissions, including the ability to invite new collaborators.

-- **Can review assigned responses**: Users can rate responses assigned to them and comment on all responses.
+- **Assigned reviewer**: Users can view, rate, and comment on *only* the responses assigned to them.
 They can't assign statuses or labels.

-- **Can review, label, assign all responses**: Users can view, comment on, and rate responses.
+- **Full reviewer**: Users can view, comment on, and rate responses.
 They can also change the status, add labels, and assign users to a response.

-- **Can view responses**: Users can view responses, but they can neither rate nor manage them.
+- **Observer**: Users can view responses, but they can neither rate nor manage them.
 They also cannot edit the project.

 ### Assigning permissions to collaborators